Britain’s Police Are Getting AI Tools to Supercharge Crime-Fighting

 Retrospective Facial Recognition

-In addition to these vans, police will receive new tools for retrospective facial recognition, as reported by Daily Mail.
+In addition to these vans, police will receive new tools for retrospective facial recognition, as reported by the Daily Mail.
 This AI-based technology can identify faces or specific objects in video footage from surveillance cameras, video doorbells, and mobile devices.

 Deepfake Detection Tools